CoderJoe82/unrpg/README.md

 # unrpg
 Me learning how to make an rpg game with pygame using a.i. but not only to make it, but teach me.

+V-0.0.6
+---
+-Finished building out the inits for CharacterClass and CharacterRace -Started adding methods for both classes.
+More methods are next on the list.

 V-0.0.5
 ---
 -Added .json files for a few weapons of sevearl types for level 1 - 10